-Explore the Data
+3 Explore the Data

-Measure current broadband availability and use in your community.
+Measure current Internet availability and use in your community.

-- Explore data sources that provide insight into what broadband looks like in your community - Learn how to measure your community's current internet usage and access
+- Explore data sources that provide insight into what high-speed Internet access looks like in your community - · Learn how to measure your community's current Internet usage and access

-Data as a Foundation for Your Broadband Plan
+Data as a Foundation for Your Plan -

-Key to any broadband plan is having a clear understanding of your community's broadband availability and any significant gaps.
+Key to any plan is having a clear understanding of your community's broadband availability and any significant gaps.
 Exploring data sources will provide you with quantitative insights to measure your community's current broadband availability and chart where you aim to go.

-NTIA DATA SOURCES The NTIA Digital Nation Data Explorer , produced in partnership with the U.S. Census Bureau, provides comprehensive data on internet and device use in the U.S. The survey captures information on the adoption of different types of devices and internet access technologies, locations of internet use, online activities, and challenges preventing some Americans from taking full advantage of the internet.
-See the Digital Nation Data Explorer page for this data.
-NTIA's Indicators of Broadband Need (IBN) Map displays areas across the country that lack access to high-quality internet.
-Users can filter for various indicators of need (e.g., speed, usage, device access, internet access) and can view the data with the geographies of tribal lands layered on top.
+NTIA DATA SOURCES The National Telecommunications and Information Administration (NTIA) Data Explorer, produced in partnership with the U.S. Census Bureau, provides comprehensive data on Internet and device use in the U.S. The survey captures information on the adoption of different types of devices and Internet access technologies, locations of Internet use, online activities and challenges preventing some Americans from taking full advantage of the Internet.
+See the Data Explorer page for this data.
+NTIA's Indicators of Broadband Need (IBN) Map displays areas across the country that lack access to high-quality Internet service.
+Users can filter for various indicators of need (e.g., speed, usage, device access, Internet access) and can view the data with various Census blocks layered on top.
 See the IBN Map page for this data.
-FEDERAL DATA SOURCES The American Community Survey (ACS) , administered by the U.S. Census Bureau, releases new data every year with vital information about the people living in the U.S. Relevant data for broadband planning includes households' Type of Computer, Internet Access, and Type of Internet Subscription.
+FEDERAL DATA SOURCES The FCC administers the Broadband Data Collection (BDC) to gather broadband availability data from internet service providers to update the National Broadband Map.
+The map depicts broadband availability by overlaying the BDC data on the map's Fabric, which is a dataset of all locations in the US where fixed broadband service is or could be installed.
+BDC data may be downloaded and governmental entities may access the broadband serviceable location Fabric for the counties in their jurisdiction.
+Both the Fabric and the broadband availability data can be challenged at any time to improve accuracy.
+The American Community Survey (ACS) , administered by the U.S. Census Bureau, releases new data every year with vital information about the people living in the U.S. Relevant data for broadband planning includes households' Type of Computer, Internet Access, and Type of Internet Subscription.
 See the Subject Tables S2801 and S2802 on the Census ACS website for this data.
-The FCC's Form 477 Broadband Deployment Data provides ISP-reported information for each census block across the United States.
-The census block data includes: the name of the ISP, the technology it offers, and its advertised upload and download speeds.
-With the Area Summary function, users can see data on speeds and number of providers for tribal areas.
-See the Form 477 page for this data.
-TESTS Speedtest by Ookla is a commercial platform that tests your personal upload and download speeds, as well as latency and retransmission rates in a network.
+SPEED TESTS Speedtest by Ookla is a commercial platform that tests your personal upload and download speeds, as well as latency and retransmission rates in a network.
 Ookla has limited public reporting, but detailed data is available for purchase and download.
 See the Ookla Speedtest for this data.
-SPEED M-Lab by Measurement Lab tests your upload speed, download speed, latency rate, and retransmission rate.
+M-Lab by Measurement Lab tests your upload speed, download speed, latency rate, and retransmission rate.
 The data collected is available to the public for download and analysis.
 See the M-Lab test for this data.

-Explore the Data
+3 Explore the Data

-Measure current broadband availability and use in your community.
+Measure current Internet availability and use in your community.

-Select the Metrics that Matter to You
+Select the Metrics that Matter to You -

 The various broadband data sources provide a wealth of information.
 Which topics are most important to you?
-Check the boxes of the topics you will explore more for your broadband plan, and then use the accompanying Tribal Broadband Plan template in Excel to organize and analyze the data you source.
+Check the boxes of the topics you will explore more for your broadband plan, and then use the accompanying Local Government Broadband Plan template in Excel to organize and analyze the data you source.